Securing Agentic AI Systems: A Defense-in-Depth Approach

 No single control can secure an agentic system.
 Agents combine probabilistic reasoning, external data, third-party tools, and autonomous execution.
 Individual defenses will fail.
 Prompts get bypassed.
 Filters miss edge cases.
 Models behave unexpectedly.

-Technical controls alone are not sufficient; agentic systems also require clear ownership and operational structure.
-This includes defining who authorizes agent capabilities, who reviews failures, and how agents are modified or retired as systems evolve.
-Without explicit responsibility and escalation paths, even well-designed controls degrade over time.
+Technical controls alone are not sufficient.
+Agentic systems also require clear ownership and operational structure—defining who authorizes agent capabilities, who reviews failures, and how agents are modified or retired as systems evolve.

 Agent risk increases as agents move from recommendation to execution, and from isolated tasks to multi-step workflows that span systems.
-Controls must therefore scale with both autonomy and scope—not just with model capability.
+Controls must scale with both autonomy and scope.

 Effective defense requires layered controls across the full system lifecycle—from model hardening and input validation to privilege separation, policy enforcement, and continuous monitoring.
 For high-stakes systems, these controls must eventually be replaced by architectures that enforce critical safety properties by design.

 Consider a banking agent processing wire transfers.
 It can initiate transfers up to a threshold but cannot modify authorization rules, access unrelated accounts, or operate outside defined boundaries.
 Policy engines validate every transaction.
-If the agent is compromised, the damage is contained.
+If compromised, damage is contained.

 6.1 Model Hardening — Raising the Cost of Exploitation